mpv-player/mpv/DOCS/man/options.rst

     (This value tends to be fuzzy, because many file formats don't store linear timestamps.)

+``--prefetch-playlist=<yes|no>``
+    Prefetch next playlist entry while playback of the current entry is ending (default: no).
+This merely opens the URL of the next playlist entry as soon as the current URL is fully read.

+    This does **not** work with URLs resolved by the ``youtube-dl`` wrapper, and it won't.

+    This does not affect HLS (``.m3u8`` URLs) - HLS prefetching depends on the demuxer cache settings and is on by default.

+    This can give subtly wrong results if per-file options are used, or if options are changed in the time window between prefetching start and next file played.

+    This can occasionally make wrong prefetching decisions.
+For example, it can't predict whether you go backwards in the playlist, and assumes you won't edit the playlist.

+    Highly experimental.

 ``--force-seekable=<yes|no>``
     If the player thinks that the media is not seekable (e.g. playing from a pipe, or it's an http stream with a server that doesn't support range